vantagecompute/vantage-cli/docs/pages/usage.md

 description: Practical examples of using Vantage CLI
 ---

-The `vantage` cli comes preconfigured to work with [https://vantagecompute.ai](https://vantagecompute.ai) by default.
+The `vantage-cli` comes preconfigured to work with [https://vantagecompute.ai](https://vantagecompute.ai) by default.

 If you are connecting to a privately hosted Vantage instance you will need to set up your profile accordingly.